SegFaulty/RestInCloud/src/Ric/Dumper/README.md

 a command line tool to store different type of resources (like mysql, redis, dirs) in a (compressed, encrypted) file and restore it vice versa

+supported resources:
+* STDIN / STDOUT
+* file
+* dir
+* redis instance
+* mysql database
+* influxdb instance or single database

+the file can optionally be:
+* compressed (default bz2, fast lzop or hard with xz)
+* encrypted (aes-256, or asymmetrically (not ready yet))
+* rotated (multi version as "config.sql.1" etc.)

 # Usage
 dump